 Special Devices in Intensive Care Units

 Skilled emergent clinical acumen goes hand in hand with a robust infrastructure to support the ICU.
-They are artificial equivalents for many of the major organ systems.
+There are artificial equivalents for many major organ systems.
 Some of the commonly used devices are outlined below:

 - Left ventricular assist device (LVAD): most commonly used.